sherryrich/core-yoga/README.md

 ### Features Left to Implement
 * An iframe showing the locations of the 3 Studios on Google maps.
+* Add a carousel for Testimonials from existing customers.

-# Design
+## Design

+### Color Palette
-* Color Palette -The main colour used is orange which is associated with health stimulation, happiness, balance.
+* The main colour used is orange which is associated with health stimulation, happiness, balance.
+[Color Meaning](https://www.bourncreative.com/meaning-of-the-color-orange/#:~:text=Orange%20is%20associated%20with%20meanings,color%20of%20joy%20and%20creativity.)
 ![Preview](https://github.com/sherryrich/core-yoga/blob/main/docs/core_yoga_color_palette.PNG)

-* Typography
+### Typography
-The Roboto font is the main font used throughout the whole website with Montserrat & Sans-Serif as the fallback fonts in case for any reason the font isn't being imported into the site correctly.
+* The Roboto font is the main font used throughout the whole website with Montserrat & Sans-Serif as the fallback fonts in case for any reason the font isn't being imported into the site correctly.
 Roboto font features friendly and open curves.

-* Imagery
+### Imagery
- The large full width hero image on the homepage is designed with slow forward moving animation to catch the user's attention.
+ *The large full width hero image on the homepage is designed with slow forward moving animation to catch the user's attention.

-# Wireframes
+## Wireframes

 * To view all wireframes both Desktop & mobile [View All wireframes](https://github.com/sherryrich/core-yoga/blob/main/docs/wireframe_core_yoga_all.pdf)